Alaska Permanent Fund: Percent of Market Value (POMV) proposal

+Wielechowski Lawsuit

+In 2016, Alaska State Senator Bill Wielechowski, alongside former senators Rick Halford and Clem Tillion, filed a lawsuit against the State of Alaska, challenging Governor Bill Walker's veto that reduced the Permanent Fund Dividend (PFD) payments.
+The plaintiffs argued that the governor's veto violated existing statutes governing the PFD, which mandated automatic transfers from the Permanent Fund's earnings reserve to the dividend fund without requiring legislative appropriation.
+However, the Alaska Supreme Court upheld the governor's veto, ruling that the transfer of funds for dividend payments required legislative appropriation and was subject to the governor's veto power.

+This lawsuit effectively placed the PFD in direct competition with other state budgetary items, as its funding became contingent upon annual legislative appropriations rather than automatic transfers.

 Impact

 A 2018 paper found that the Alaska Permanent Fund "dividend had no effect on employment, and increased part-time work by 1.8 percentage points (17 percent)... our results suggest that a universal and permanent cash transfer does not significantly decrease aggregate employment."

 A 2019 study found "a 14% increase in substance-abuse incidents the day after the [Alaska Permanent Fund] payment and a 10% increase over the following four weeks.
 This is partially offset by a 8% decrease in property crime, with no changes in violent crimes.
 On an annual basis, however, changes in criminal activity from the payment are small.
 Estimated costs comprise a very small portion of the total payment, suggesting that crime-related concerns of a universal cash transfer program may be unwarranted."

+A 2024 paper in Poverty & Public Policy found that the Alaska Permanent Fund "reduced the number of Alaskans with incomes below the US poverty threshold by 20%–40%" and "reduced poverty rates of rural Indigenous Alaskans from 28% to less than 22%".